 Over the years, medical imaging techniques have undergone major advances.
 The most common types of imaging include X-rays, ultrasound, CT scans and MRI.
 Quantiphyse is an advanced visual tool for 3D and 4D (time) biomedical imaging data.
 It is particularly suited for physiological or functional imaging data comprised of multi volumes in a time series and /or multimodal imaging data.
 Applications of the software tool include highlighting features in the brain and cancerous growths associated with the underlying physiology.

-The software is capable of generating spatially resolved measurements of physical or physiological processes from imaging data using either model-based or model-free methods.
+The software is capable of generating spatially resolved measurements of physical or physiological processes from imaging data using either model-based or modelfree methods.
 It relies, in large part, on exploiting Bayesian inference techniques.
 Quantiphyse can analyse data both voxelwise or within regions of interest that may be manually or automatically created, e.g. supervoxel or clustering methods.
 Key features include:

-- 2D orthographic viewing and navigation of data, regions of interest (ROIs) and overlays

-- Universal analysis tools including clustering, supervoxel generation and curve comparison

-- Tools for CEST-MRI analysis and modelling

-- Tools for DCE-MRI analysis and modelling

-- Tools for ROI generation

-- Registration and motion correction

-- Extensible via plugins, in the future to include ASL

-MRI data, Bayesian modelling and more

-Quantiphyse is now available directly through the Oxford University Innovation Software Store.

-For further information please contact:

-Dr Chandra Ramanujan

-chandra.ramanujan@innovation.ox.ac.uk

-+44 (0)1865 614434

-www.innovation.ox.ac.uk

-Project number: 14419

-The information in this Project Profile is provided "as is" without conditions or warranties and Oxford University Innovation makes no representation and gives no warranty that it is the owner of the intellectual property rights in the technology described.

-Motion sickness solution for electronic device use
+- 2D orthographic viewing and navigation of data, regions of interest (ROIs) and overlays - Universal analysis tools including clustering, supervoxel generation and curve comparison - Tools for CEST-MRI analysis and modelling - Tools for DCE-MRI analysis and modelling - Tools for ROI generation - Registration and motion correction - Extensible via plugins, in the future to include ASL MRI data, Bayesian modelling and more Quantiphyse is now available directly through the Oxford University Innovation Software Store.
+For further information please contact: Dr Chandra Ramanujan chandra.ramanujan@innovation.ox.ac.uk +44 (0)1865 614434 www.innovation.ox.ac.uk Project number: 14419 Technology Transfer from the University of Oxford 106 Motion sickness solution for electronic device use

 Researchers at the University of Oxford have developed a new algorithm which obtains realtime movement data from vehicles and reduces the effects of travel sickness by moving content on the screen accordingly.

-Motion sickness

-Motion sickness can occur while riding in most types of vehicle, and leads to symptoms ranging from discomfort and dizziness to nausea and vomiting in affected people.
+Motion sickness Motion sickness can occur while riding in most types of vehicle, and leads to symptoms ranging from discomfort and dizziness to nausea and vomiting in affected people.
 These effects make journeys highly uncomfortable for people who try to use their electronic portable devices while traveling.
 Although some medications are available to prevent motion sickness (tablets and patches), healthcare services recommend you don't use electronic devices during journeys.
 Additionally, other types of products are commercialised, such as wristbands for acupressure or mild electric shocks.
 However, they are only effective for a limited portion of people, who need to remember to bring them whenever they wish to use portable electronic devices while travelling.
 Thus, there is a big need to develop other strategies to prevent this condition and allow people to use their devices without feeling sick.

-The Oxford solution

-Based on this need, researchers at the University of Oxford have developed a new algorithm that can easily be implemented within an electronic device operation system without the user having to take medication etc. The algorithm takes multiple sensor inputs and moves the screen content according to the external movement of the vehicle.
+The Oxford solution Based on this need, researchers at the University of Oxford have developed a new algorithm that can easily be implemented within an electronic device operation system without the user having to take medication etc. The algorithm takes multiple sensor inputs and moves the screen content according to the external movement of the vehicle.
 Settings can be personalized depending on the user's susceptibility to travel sickness and different settings can be defined, making the system suitable for most types of vehicles.

-Advantages of this novel tool are:

-- It can be implemented at operation system level - It does not need to be linked to external apps - It allows the user to customise the compensation - It avoids motion sickness without the need for drugs or other therapies

-This technology is subject to a patent application.
+Advantages of this novel tool are: - It can be implemented at operation system level - It does not need to be linked to external apps - It allows the user to customise the compensation - It avoids motion sickness without the need for drugs or other therapies Commercialisation This technology is subject to a patent application.
 Oxford University Innovation is actively looking for partners willing to develop and implement this novel technology.
 If your company could be interested, please do get in touch.